Collaboration

 Where to Upload Music for Others to Download

-Use a workspace-based platform like Fast.io or Dropbox.
-Collaborators get persistent access to files that update as you work.
-No re-sending links every time you make changes.
+For collaborators: Use a workspace-based platform like Fast.io or Dropbox.
+Collaborators get persistent access to files that update as you work — no re-sending links every time something changes.

-Use branded portals with password protection.
-Fast.io lets you create client portals with your branding.
-Set expiration dates if you want files to disappear after the project ends.
+For clients: Use branded portals with password protection.
+Fast.io lets you create client portals with your branding, and you can set expiration dates if you want files to disappear after the project ends.

-DistroKid, TuneCore, or CD Baby get your music onto Spotify, Apple Music, and other streaming services.
-These aren't sharing platforms—they're distribution services that handle licensing and royalty collection.
+For streaming distribution: DistroKid, TuneCore, or CD Baby get your music onto Spotify, Apple Music, and similar services.
+These aren't file sharing platforms — they're distribution services that handle licensing and royalty collection.

 Security for Unreleased Music